 When is the Best Time to See Bioluminescence?

 - The warmest months of the year are the best times to see bioluminescent plankton, like Dinoflagellates.
 That is because they multiply in “blooms.”
 The warm water makes them abundant and they blanket the water.
+Usually bioluminescent plankton begin to appear in May and can last through October.

 - Colder months are better to see comb jellies.
 They are always present, but the colder water makes them rise to the surface where they are more visible.